Swiss Mannlicher M1893 carbine

-The Swiss Mannlicher Model 1893 carbine was a straight-pull carbine designed by Ferdinand Mannlicher for use by the Swiss cavalry troops.
-It features a bolt that is almost identical to that of the Mannlicher M1890 carbine and Mannlicher M1895 rifle aside from the shape of the cocking piece.
+The Swiss Mannlicher Model 1893 carbine was a straight-pull carbine designed by Ferdinand Mannlicher for use by Swiss cavalry troops.
+It was based on the Mannlicher action used in the Mannlicher M1890 carbine and Mannlicher M1895 rifle, with differences including the shape of the cocking piece.

+The carbine uses a six-round magazine and was chambered for the Swiss 7.5 mm GP90 cartridge.
+It was manufactured in Switzerland by Schweizerische Industrie Gesellschaft and Waffenfabrik Bern, with production beginning in 1895.
+The Model 1893 was subsequently replaced by newer small arms as the Swiss Army modernized its service weapons.